 This reference design shows a real-time synthetic aperture radar (SAR) running on a multicore TMS320C6678 digital signal processor (DSP).
 One of the main challenges of SAR is to generate high-resolution images in real-time, since forming the image involves computationally-demanding signal processing procedures.
 We have implemented a SAR algorithm on the C6678 eight-core fixed- and floating-point DSP to show the full application performance and how it scales across one, two, four and eight DSP cores.
 Here, the range-Doppler SAR processing algorithm is modularized from a functional perspective and the computational task is mapped to multiple cores running in parallel.
 The task-mapping procedure is accomplished using OpenMP.

 - This reference design is tested and includes an evaluation module (EVM), software and a user guide.

-- The hardware platform includes TMDSEVM6678 EVM for a high performance, cost-efficient, standalone development platform, using theTMS320C6678 high-performance DSP based on TI's C66x KeyStone™ architecture.
+- The hardware platform includes TMDSEVM6678 EVM for a high performance, cost-efficient development platform, using TMS320C6678 high-performance DSP based on our C66x KeyStone™ architecture.

 - This design includes schematics, design files, and a bill of materials.

-- SAR algorithm, input binary files, and display scripts are included along with links to download BIOS-MCSDK and SDK software framework.
+- SAR algorithm, input binary files and display scripts are included along with links to download BIOS-MCSDK and SDK software framework.

-- The design guide discusses the Range-Doppler Algorithm implementation, required hardware and software and step by step guide to buliding and running the SAR application.
+- The design guide discusses the Range-Doppler Algorithm implementation, required hardware and software and step-by-step guide to buliding and running the SAR application.